ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. Use the menu to see other pages.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

 Although chemotherapy is useful for treating most types of cancer, kidney cancer is often resistant to chemotherapy.
-However, researchers continue to study new drugs and new combinations of drugs.
+Researchers continue to study new drugs and new combinations of drugs.
 For some patients, the combination of gemcitabine (Gemzar) with capecitabine (Xeloda) or fluorouracil (5-FU, Adrucil) will temporarily shrink a tumor.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.